Upgrading Jira Data Center (manual)

 - Release notes: Link to release notes where you can see more detailed information about the version you've upgraded to.

-If you're using Jira Service Desk, you can update it directly in the UI, without downloading a separate installer.
+If you're using Jira Service Management, you can update it directly in the UI, without downloading a separate installer.

-- Update Jira Service Desk.
-This will automatically update Service Desk to a compatible version.
+- Update Jira Service Management.
+This will automatically update Jira Service Management to a compatible version.

 Step 3.
 Upgrade apps (add-ons)